edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

       }
     }

-With the extension active, we may now add vector properties when defining our type.
+With the extension active, we may now add properties to our object types using the included ext::pgvector::vector data type.
 However, in order to be able to use indexes, the vectors in question need to be a of a fixed length.
 This can be achieved by creating a custom scalar extending the vector and specifying the desired length.
 OpenAI embeddings have length of 1,536, so that's what we use in our schema for this custom scalar.

 Now, the ``Section`` type: